 What is an xray?

 X-rays are invisible beams of radiation that pass through the body and are removed by different tissues or organs to create images.
 The resulting images are 2- or 3-dimensional pictures that show bones, air-filled, and solid organs.
 X-rays can be used to create still pictures, like a camera, or to view the internal organs of the body in motion, similar to a video camera.
 The technique of using X-rays to view the internal organs in motion is called fluoroscopy.
 X-rays are a form of ionizing radiation, which means that in high doses this radiation can cause damage to living tissue.
-Diagnostic imaging uses low doses of ionizing radiation.
+Diagnostic imaging uses low and often very low doses of ionizing radiation.

 What is fluoroscopy used for in infants and children?